 School Lunch/Breakfast menus, nutritionals and allergy information are posted at this location each month and can be viewed and printed, if desired.
 For the school year 2020-2021 meals will be at no cost to the families.

 Lunch Nutritional Information

 BREAKFAST AND LUNCH MENUS

 In accordance with new USDA rules, we are now able to serve meals to children 18 & under at no cost to the family.
-Therefore detailed daily menus are no longer available.
 This free community program results in less food waste.
 This is for all children regardless of your current meal program code (free, reduced or paid).